Timeline of how Trump’s pledge to end the war in Ukraine hit reality

 February 15: The White House says top officials will travel to Saudi Arabia to meet with Russian officials to begin talks aimed at ending the war in Ukraine.

 Speaking after the talks, Rubio says concessions will have to be made by “all sides” to end the war.
-Meanwhile, Trump criticizes Zelensky who said he won’t accept a deal made in Ukraine’s absence.
+Meanwhile, Trump criticizes Zelensky, who says he won’t accept a deal made in Ukraine’s absence.

 February 28: Zelensky travels to the US, where he was expected to sign a minerals deal with the country.
 However, the meeting descends into a chaotic argument between Zelensky and Trump after Vice President JD Vance attacks Zelensky and suggests Ukraine should use diplomacy to end the war, accusing him of not wanting peace.